mikemai2awesome/mcss/README.md

 ```

 ## Dark mode
 MCSS auto-detects your operating system’s settings.
 Dark design is displayed if dark mode is your preferred setting.
+All colors—except Crimson—are defined by the browser.
+The black background in dark mode could appear slightly different from browser to browser.

+## Notes
+1. MCSS is a variant of Super­Minimal­CSS crafted by Mike Mai.
+2. Georgia and Verdana might not be available in certain Android devices and device specific system fonts would render instead.
+Custom @font-face and web font licences are required to ensure Georgia and Verdana display in all devices.